joshuaseligman18/nebula-metrics/docs/content/about.md

 of both general system and process-specific metrics on Linux machines.
 The monitor collects all current information about running processes and aggregates them to present the end-user with a holistic representation of the resource metrics.
+Some of the statistics Nebula Metrics keeps track of include active and dead processes, process CPU and memory utilization, overall CPU and memory usage, and disk information and storage.